lachrist/aran/README.md

     let boxed_string1 = new String("abc");
     let boxed_string2 = new String("abc");
     assert(boxed_string1 !== boxed_string2);
-    // Boxed value behave as primitive in some builtins: assert(JSON.stringify({a:string1}) === JSON.stringify({a:boxed_string1}));
+    // Boxed value behave as primitive in some intrinsics: assert(JSON.stringify({a:string1}) === JSON.stringify({a:boxed_string1}));
     // In others, they don't...
     let error